 Machine learning is the most algorithm-intense field in computer science.
 Gone are those days when people had to code all algorithms for machine learning.
 Thanks to Python and it’s libraries, modules, and frameworks.

 Python machine learning libraries have grown to become the most preferred language for machine learning algorithm implementations.
+Learning Python is essential to master data science and machine learning.
 Let’s have a look at the main Python libraries used for machine learning.

 Top Python Machine Learning Libraries

 NumPy is a well known general-purpose array-processing package.
 An extensive collection of high complexity mathematical functions make NumPy powerful to process large multi-dimensional arrays and matrices.
 NumPy is very useful for handling linear algebra, Fourier transforms, and random numbers.
 Other libraries like TensorFlow uses NumPy at the backend for manipulating tensors.

 With NumPy, you can define arbitrary data types and easily integrate with most databases.
 NumPy can also serve as an efficient multi-dimensional container for any generic data that is in any datatype.
 The key features of NumPy include powerful N-dimensional array object, broadcasting functions, and out-of-box tools to integrate C/C++ and Fortran code.